Gunman found criminally responsible for killing 5 at paper

 ANNAPOLIS, Md.
 (AP) — A jury on Thursday found the gunman who killed five people at a Maryland newspaper criminally responsible, rejecting defense attorneys’ mental illness arguments.

-The jury of eight men and four women found that Jarrod Ramos could understand the criminality of his actions and conform his conduct to the requirements of law when he attacked the Capital Gazette newsroom in 2018.
+The jury needed less than two hours to find that Jarrod Ramos could understand the criminality of his actions and conform his conduct to the requirements of the law when he attacked the Capital Gazette newsroom in 2018.

-The jury’s finding means Ramos, 41, will be sentenced to prison, not a maximum-security mental health facility.
+The verdict means Ramos, 41, will be sentenced to prison, not a maximum-security mental health facility.
 Prosecutors are seeking five life sentences without the possibility of parole.

+Survivors and family members of victims, some with tears in their eyes, gathered outside the courtroom to applaud prosecutors and embrace after the verdict.

 Ramos already had pleaded guilty to all 23 counts against him in 2019 but pleaded not criminally responsible — Maryland’s version of an insanity plea.